Aquafaba Meringue Succulent Cupcakes

 - For piping the succulents, I used leaf tip techniques in this video.
 I used tape to stick the parchment square to the flower nail so it comes off cleanly for baking.

 - Preheat oven to 220°F.

 - To make the aquafaba meringue, combine the aquafaba, cream of tartar, and food coloring in a stand mixer equipped with a balloon whisk or a large bowl (if you have a hand mixer).
-If you’re new to baking with aquafaba, check out the Aquafaba website, and the demo video I made HERE.

 - Turn the stand mixer on medium-high and whip until peaks form.
 Continue whipping on high, gradually adding the sugar.
 Add the vanilla extract and whip until the mixture is very thick.
 Add more food coloring if desired.
 I had trouble with the meringue deflating if I added it at the very end in large amounts (hence why it’s added before whipping).